kevindelord/swift-style-guide/README.markdown

 ### Mark

-The mark should be use as much as possible to actually separate and structure your classes and related code extensions within different files.
+The mark should be used as much as possible to actually separate and structure your classes and related code extensions within different files.

 The mark should be indented, capitalised and using a separator.
 It should describe what the next methods are about.